 - Free seizure recognition and first aid trainings for individuals, employers, community groups and organizations

 - Free consultations and linkages to information about services for social support, employment, transportation, etc.

 - Opportunities to connect with AKF advocates experiencing similar situations

 - Opportunities to become involved in the epilepsy community as an advocate, educator, or volunteer

-Along with these supports, we have created unique seizure recognition and first aid posters as well as information sheets for our Veterans.
+We have created unique seizure recognition and first aid posters as well as information sheets for our Veterans.
 These will be distributed free of charge to every US Veterans organization, and will be made available to our returning heroes and their families.
+PLEASE SHARE THEM!